ABA Rhetoric #1: ABA interventions are the most evidence-based effective autism intervention

 ABA Rhetoric #3: ABA is not abusive lol, it is just like normal parenting!

 No it is not!
 How ABA can abuse is really not understood at all by the field.
-This article “Invisible Abuse: ABA and the things only autistic people can see” illustrates totally what is happening in ABA, whether old or new, from the internal autistic experience.
+This article “Invisible Abuse: ABA and the things only autistic people can see” illustrates well what is happening in ABA, whether old or new, from the internal autistic experience.
+As an update an academic research paper published in July 2019 Reframing Compliance: Exposing Violence Within Applied Behaviour Analysis discusses how an analysis of ABA methods in research published in the Journal of ABA in 2018 are linked to ways that are described in other situations as oppressive and violent.
 Another good article about the problems of ABA is that by Real Social Skills here.

-The issues of ABA are not necessarily to do with a bad therapist, ABA not being done properly (in fact we prefer ABA that is not genuine ABA), a “tricky” child, or to do with the number of hours or explicit punishment.
-Its issues include the coercion (lack of real choice), compliance, unnecessary overload, invalidation, rewarding masking or camouflaging (refer the #TakeTheMaskOff campaign on social media).
+The issues of ABA are not necessarily to do with a bad therapist, ABA not being done properly (in fact we prefer ABA that is not “genuine” ABA), a “tricky” child, or to do with the number of hours or explicit punishment.
+Its issues include the coercion (lack of real choice), power imbalance, oppression, compliance, unnecessary overload, invalidation, rewarding masking or camouflaging (refer the #TakeTheMaskOff campaign on social media).
 The increasing anecdotal accounts of harm can no longer be ignored.

 A good, comprehensive discussion of how and why ABA is abusive was written by an ex-ABA therapist on this Madasbirds blog.
 ABA harm and links to PTSD are also discussed in this Autistic UK article written by Shona Davison.
 The Appendix to the recent Labour Party Neurodiversity Manifesto is a critique of ABA and PBS